Mac is slow after the update

-If your Mac is low on available storage space, this will most certainly cause your Mac to slow down. macOS Monterey required around 40GB of free space to install, so that could be a reason that your Mac is now feeling sluggish.
+If your Mac is low on available storage space, this will most certainly cause your Mac to slow down.
+New macOS versions require around 40GB of free space to install, so that could be a reason that your Mac is now feeling sluggish.

 Here's how to check your storage:

-Select the Apple menu > About This Mac > Storage.
+Select the Apple menu > System Settings > General > Storage.

 Once the information is loaded, you'll be able to see a colorful breakdown of your disk space.

-Select the Manage button and enable Apple's built-in storage optimization tools, then jump to the next step for another space-saving tip.
+Check Recommendations under the colored bar — they are Apple's built-in storage optimization tools.
+Then, jump to the next step for another space-saving tip.